Battle of Kulikovo: Background

-Mamai continued attempts to reaffirm his control over the tributary lands of the Golden Horde.
-In 1378, he sent forces led by the warlord Murza Begich to ensure Prince Dmitri's obedience, but this army suffered a crushing defeat at the Battle of the Vozha River.
+Mamai continued his attempts to reaffirm control over the tributary lands of the Golden Horde.
+In 1378, he sent forces led by the warlord Murza Begich to ensure Prince Dmitri's obedience, but this army suffered a defeat at the Battle of the Vozha River.
 Meanwhile, another khan, Tokhtamysh, seized power in the eastern part of the Golden Horde.
 He enjoyed the support of Tamerlane and was ready to unite the entire Horde under his rule.
 In 1380, despite the threat from Tokhtamysh, Mamai chose to personally lead his army against the forces of Moscow.
 In preparation for the invasion, he allied with Prince Jogaila of Lithuania.
 Ryazan Prince Oleg was defeated by Mamai in 1378 (and his capital was burnt), he had no strength to resist Mamai, and Ryazan's relationship with Moscow had long been hostile.
 Therefore, in the campaign of 1380 Oleg took the side of Mamai, although this fact is sometimes challenged.
 Mamai camped his army on the bank of the Don River, waiting for the arrival of his allies.